histographer/infrastructure/README.md

 # HISTOGRAPHER INFRASTRUCTURE #

-## How to install and run
+# Installation

-- Create a copy of .env.sample with the name .env
+- Create a copy of `.env.sample` with the name `.env`
-- Fill the .env file where appropriate
+- Fill the `.env` file where appropriate

+## Local Development
-- - OPTIONAL: run ./generate_secrets.sh to fill empty secrets
+- run `./generate_secrets.sh --dev` to fill .env with secrets for local development
-- Run docker-compose up -d (-d is optional)

-## Folder structure
-Each folder in this repo represents a service, with all its config plus a dockerfile inside.

-## Local development
-For local development use:
+- run `docker-compose up -d` to deploy

 And don't forget to add the following to your `/etc/hosts` file:
 ```